 The Threat of German Zeppelins

-By 1912, most aeronautical minds in England had come to the inescapable conclusion that German was making extraordinary progress with its military Zeppelin programs.
+By 1912, most aeronautical minds in England had come to the inescapable conclusion that Germany was making extraordinary progress with its military Zeppelin programs.
 The large airships, with rigid frameworks that held a series of gasbags, were covered with a doped fabric so as to take on an aerodynamic shape.
 Like an elongated bullet, based on upwards of three or more large diesel engines mounted on pods that dangled on the lower sizes of the great airships, the Zeppelins were fast, flew high and had an abundance of power.
 What was more, they could carry a dozen or more men and, in times of war, could drop dozens of large bombs on targets below.

-In November 1912, the Great War was still two and a half years in the future.
+In November 1912, the Great War was two years in the future.
 At the time, Germany was not undertaking missions that made runs at the borders and territories of the United Kingdom, nor engaging in threats of any sort.
 Thus, whatever it was — “shaped like a cigar” — it was not a Zeppelin.
 Rather, it bears an uncanny resemblance to something else almost word for word matching the terms used to describe in later sightings that from 1947 onward would be known as UFOs.
 The writer continued:

 “Some time after the disappearance of the first apparition a second one appeared and repeated the performance.
 This one, however, had the shape of a crescent.
 What a lot of pleasure Germans must get out of seeing us periodically scared, and what a big pity it is that the Government allows it to continue.
 I do not pretend to speak as an expert, but this much I know, that my pride for my country suffers when it becomes so painfully evident that Germany can terrorise us with her Zeppelins.”